Legal Library

 +-

 The former majority shareholders of Yukos (Hulley Enterprises Limited, Yukos Universal Limited and Veteran Petroleum Limited) brought arbitration proceedings in 2004 against the Russian Federation under the Energy Charter Treaty (ECT) for the illegal and politically motivated expropriation of their investment.
 Those arbitration proceedings were seated in The Hague.
-In 2014, the independent Arbitral Tribunal hearing the claims awarded the former majority shareholders more than $50 billion in compensation for the expropriation of their investments in Yukos.
+In 2014, the independent Arbitral Tribunal awarded the former majority shareholders more than $50 billion in compensation for the expropriation of their investments in Yukos.

 • Final Award of The Hague Tribunal under Energy Charter Treaty Yukos International and Russia

-The independent Arbitral Tribunal in The Hague concluded unanimously that “Russian courts bent to the will of Russian executive authorities to bankrupt Yukos, assign its assets to a State-controlled company, and incarcerated a man who gave signs of becoming a political competitor”, and awarded the former majority shareholders $50 billion in compensation.
+July 18, 2014 — The independent Arbitral Tribunal in The Hague concluded unanimously that “Russian courts bent to the will of Russian executive authorities to bankrupt Yukos, assign its assets to a State-controlled company, and incarcerated a man who gave signs of becoming a political competitor”, and awarded the former majority shareholders $50 billion in compensation.

 Read more